 High performance windows, sliding glass doors, and environmentally friendly windows are all designed to keep homes warmer in the winter and cooler in the summer.
 This advanced technology blocks up to 70% or more of the solar heat gain in the summer and reflects radiant heat indoors during the winter.
 The high performance glazing techniques that are used on these windows are designed to do all of that without compromising your view or natural light.
 Conventional windows allow higher noise transmission.
 With high-performance windows, you can enjoy more peace and quiet in your home without the interruption of bothersome street noise.

 Lastly, protect your furniture, flooring, and window treatments from sun damage.
-Clear, single-pane glass reflects about 25% of the sun’s UV radiation, while insulating glass reflects up to 40%.
-Low-E coatings provide additional protection, reducing fading of your indoor furnishings up to 75%.
+Clear, single-pane glass reflects about 25 percent of the sun’s UV radiation, while insulating glass reflects up to 40 percent.
+Low-E coatings provide additional protection, reducing fading of your indoor furnishings up to 75 percent.
+Not only does this offer essential protection to you and your family, it saves you the pain of replacing or repairing costly furniture by protecting your home with high-performance windows.

 Better Air Quality Inside the Home

-The number one way to control air quality inside the home is to manage the air source.
+The number one way to control air quality inside the home is to manage the air sources.
 Openings or windows in the home that aren’t properly sealed can cause unwanted outdoor air to seep through, causing pollutants and other debris to circulate.
-Installing high performance windows and doors in the home can ensure that good air quality is sustained on a consistent basis throughout the home.
+This is particularly an issue for older homes with subpar window construction.
+Installing high-performance windows and doors in the home can ensure that good air quality is sustained on a consistent basis throughout the home.

 Material Protection from Ultraviolet Rays

-Lastly, most forms of high performance windows will protect your furniture, flooring, and window treatments from sun damage.
+Lastly, most forms of high-performance windows will protect your furniture, flooring, and window treatments from sun damage.
 Radiating heat from ultraviolet light is what causes interior materials like fabrics and wallcoverings to fade over time.
-Clear, single-pane glass reflects about 25% of the sun’s UV radiation, while insulating glass reflects up to 40%.
+Clear, single-pane glass reflects about 25 percent of the sun’s UV radiation, while insulating glass reflects up to 40 percent.
 Low emissivity or “Low-E” coatings were developed to minimize the amount of ultraviolet light that passes through glass without compromising some of the visible light available.
-Low-E coatings provide additional protection, reducing fading of your indoor furnishings by up to 75%.
+Low-E coatings provide additional protection, reducing fading of your indoor furnishings by up to 75 percent.

 - spectrally-selective Low-E glass